How a Business is Divided in a Divorce in Arizona

 Since it is less marketable, it is worth less than a publically traded corporation.

-The “minority shareholder” discount is applied when the spouse has less than 51% of the shares of the company and also lacks authority or control over the business in the corporate bylaws.
+The “minority shareholder” discount is applied when the spouse a controlling numbers of the shares of the company and/or otherwise lacks authority or control over the business.

 It is applied based upon the presumption that someone purchasing that share of the business would pay less because he or she has no control over the major business decisions.

-“Fair Value” Standard of Value Method of Appraising a Business During an Arizona Divorce
+“Fair Value” Standard of Appraising a Business During an Arizona Divorce

-“Fair Market Value” vs. “Fair Value” Standard of Value of a Business in an Arizona Divorce
+“Fair Market Value” vs. “Fair Value” Standard of Valuing of a Business in an Arizona Divorce

 The million-dollar question, therefore, is whether it is appropriate to use “fair market value” or a “fair value” approach in assessing the value of a business in an Arizona divorce.